ChameleonCloud/chi-in-a-box-alpha/README.md

 ### Troubleshooting

 Please see the [troubleshooting guide](./TROUBLESHOOTING.md) for remedies to problems that have been seen in practice.
+It is also helpful to read about [Ironic provisioning](https://docs.openstack.org/ironic/pike/user/) so you can diagnose which step may be failing for your setup.